 Richard Dawkins, “The Selfish Gene” (United Kingdom)

-Martha C. Nussbaum, “The Fragility of Goodness: Luck and Ethics in Greek Tragedy and Philosophy” (United States)
+Martha C. Nussbaum, “The Fragility of Goodness: Luck and Ethics in Greek Tragedy” (United States)

 Terry Eagleton, “The Ideology of the Aesthetic” (United Kingdom)